MediaArea/MediaConch/FuncReqMetadataFixer.md

     - Number of chapters
     - Number of attachments

-As metadata tags may vary substantially, the tagging section of the File List Layout will show selected level 4 metadata tags as well as a column to summarize what level 4 metadata tags are unshown.
-Columns values which show level 4 metadata tags which contain child elements shall note visually when that tag contains child tags and reveal a summarization of child values over mouse-over.
-Further interaction with of metadata tags in level 5 and below can be better found in the (Metadata Editor Layout)[####mkv-metadata-editor-layout] which shall be linked from each row of the File List Layout.
-Within the tag setion of the of the File List Layout the shown Level 4 metadata tags may be edited directly.
+As metadata tags may vary substantially, the tagging section of the File List Layout will show selected top-level metadata tags as well as a column to summarize what top-level metadata tags are not shown.
+Columns values which show top-level metadata tags which contain child elements shall note visually when that tag contains child tags and reveal a summarization of child values over mouse-over.
+Further interaction with of lower level metadata tags can be better found in the (Metadata Editor Layout)[####mkv-metadata-editor-layout] which shall be linked from each row of the File List Layout.
+Within the tag setion of the of the File List Layout the shown top-level metadata tags may be edited directly.

 The order and selection of viewed columns within the File List Layout may be saved and labelled to configure the display.
 This feature will allow users to design and configure layouts for particular metadata workflows.
 MediaArea plans to provide specific layouts in accordance with the objective of particularly OAIS functions, such as to supply contextual metadata about a digitisation or acquisition event.